Cherry Vann

 Cherry Elizabeth Vann (born 29 October 1958) is a British Anglican bishop serving in the Church in Wales as Archbishop of Wales since 2025 and Bishop of Monmouth since 2020.
+She is the first woman to be elected as an Anglican archbishop in the United Kingdom and the first openly gay and partnered bishop to serve as a primate in the Anglican Communion.
 Before joining the Church in Wales, she had spent her entire ordained ministry in the Church of England's Diocese of Manchester and was Archdeacon of Rochdale in the diocese from 2008 to 2020.

 Early life and education

 Vann was born on 29 October 1958 in Whetstone, Leicestershire, England.
 She studied piano and violin at the Royal College of Music, becoming an Associate of the Royal College of Music (ARCM) diploma in 1978 and a Graduate of the Royal Schools of Music (GRSM) graduate in 1980.
 The GRSM was, from 1977, an honours degree for the purpose of teacher training.

 In 1986, Vann entered Westcott House, Cambridge, an Anglican theological college, where she studied theology and trained for ordination for three years.